KamKooner/KamKooner/README.md

 <h1>💫 About me: </h1>
-<p>* Bachelor's in Mathematics at Ryerson University, minor in Computer Science.
-I have a keen interest in staying up-to-date with the latest technologies.</p>
+* Bachelor's in Mathematics at Ryerson University, minor in Computer Science.
+I have a keen interest in staying up-to-date with the latest technologies.<br></br>
-<p>* Experienced in programming languages such as Python, JavaScript, TypeScript, Java, etc. and proficient in web development frameworks including ReactJs, Angular, & Spring.</p>
+* Experienced in programming languages such as Python, JavaScript, TypeScript, Java, etc. and proficient in web development frameworks including ReactJs, Angular, & Spring.<br></br>
-<p>* Dedicated and hardworking learner with a strong foundation in web development seeking opportunities to apply skills and gain experience as a web developer.</p>
+* Dedicated and hardworking learner with a strong foundation in web development seeking opportunities to apply skills and gain experience as a web developer.<br></br>
-<p>* Interested in working for a dynamic and innovative company in the field of web development.</p>
+* Interested in working for a dynamic and innovative company in the field of web development.<br></br>

 ## 🌐 Links:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kam-kooner-941371174/)